-VMM supports dynamic migration (sometimes referred to as live migration) of virtual machines when using the VMM Agent for VirtualCenter with VMware ESX Server hosts.
-The guest operating systems on migrated virtual machines remains available for use; it is not shut down.
+VMM supports dynamic migration (sometimes referred to as live migration) of virtual machines when using the VMM Agent for VirtualCenter.
 Dynamic migration is supported only for hosts that are running VMware ESX Server in a VMware VirtualCenter environment.
-It is not supported for hosts that are running VMware GSX Server in a VMware VirtualCenter environment.
+It is not supported for hosts that are running